chauth/confluence_http_authenticator/README.md

 ### Security

-If combining Shibboleth authentication with local authentication, please be aware that, if Confluence is using self-registration, user A could register as a username via local authN if that username doesn't exist yet, and then user B could later authenticate as that same username via the Confluence Shibboleth Authenticator.
+If combining Shibboleth authentication with local authentication, please be aware that, if Confluence is using self-registration, user A could register as a username via local authN if that username doesn't exist yet, and then user B could later authenticate as that same username via the Confluence HTTP Authenticator.
 Please be very careful and understand how the plugin works before considering combining it with local or any other authN methods.
 (Thanks to Matt Boesch for contributing this information that he, David Lotts, and Rajeev Gupta determined together in a testing environment.)

 ### Troubleshooting